getZION/relay-dev/README.md

 - What sorts of media are accepted
 - How much media uploads cost (in sats)
 - Who may upload media
-  - Zion-hosted relays run may restrict media uploads to paying customers
+  - Zion-hosted relays may restrict media uploads to paying customers

+## Who runs relays?

+Zion runs a series of relays.
+The Zion v2 app connects to them by default.

+Anyone can run their own relay.
+Users can connect their app to these other relays.